Need to know more? See below for answers to our most frequently asked questions:

 Find out more about Personal Training in the Park.

 Yes, cycling in the Park is permitted.
 However, you need to follow 1.5m social distancing guidelines.
-Cycling NSW recommends the rule of two cyclists with safe social distancing.
+Cycling NSW recommends the rule of 100 or fewer cyclists with safe social distancing.

-Yes, BBQs are available free of charge.
+Yes, barbecues are available free of charge.
 Please follow NSW Health Orders for safe social distancing and hygiene.
 Wash your hands before and after using barbecues and thoroughly clean equipment.

 Public water fountains are safe to drink from, however the surfaces around the fountain including the spout and button/lever could pose a transmission risk for COVID-19 and other germs.
 At this stage, it is not certain how long viruses that cause COVID-19 survive on surfaces.